Vegas-to-California high-speed train gets bipartisan backing

 LAS VEGAS (AP) — A bipartisan congressional group from Nevada and California asked the Biden administration Monday to fast-track federal funds for a private company to build a high-speed rail line between Las Vegas and the Los Angeles area.

-All six of Nevada’s elected federal lawmakers and four House members from California said in a letter to U.S. Transportation Secretary Pete Buttigieg that they’re on board with a proposal from a private company, Brightline West, to spend more than $10 billion to lay tracks for trains that would whisk passengers generally along the traffic-clogged Interstate 15 corridor.
+All six of Nevada’s elected federal lawmakers and four House members from California said in a letter to U.S. Transportation Secretary Pete Buttigieg that they’re on board with a proposal from Brightline West to spend more than $10 billion to lay tracks.
+Trains would whisk passengers generally along the traffic-clogged Interstate 15 corridor.

 “This project is a major priority because it will make southern Nevada more accessible to millions of visitors each year,” said U.S. Sen. Jacky Rosen, the Nevada Democrat leading the group.
 “That means more people spending money at our hotels, restaurants, casinos, and small businesses and attending conventions, sports competitions, and world-class special events, which will boost our economy and create more good-paying jobs.”

-Note: This story has been updated to correct that Amtrak service to Las Vegas ended in 1997, not 1991.